tacusci/logging/README.md

 **Colors**

-By default the whole log line is coloured with its corresponding level color however this can be disabled to only color the log level label.
+By default the whole log line is colored with its corresponding level color however this can be disabled to only color the log level label.

 Full color